CBAGAN-RRT: Convolutional Block Attention Generative Adversarial Network for Sampling-Based Path Planning: Method

 \subsection{Loss Functions}

-A combination of binary cross entropy and dice losses has been used to train the network.
-The first part binary cross-entropy is a commonly used loss function for classification problems as shown by \cite{goodfellow2016deep}.
-Every pixel in the image needs to be classified and hence loss function can be written as shown in the equation below:
+A combination of binary cross-entropy and dice loss has been used to train the network.
+The first part of binary cross-entropy is a commonly used loss function for classification problems, as shown by \cite{goodfellow2016deep}.
+Every pixel in the image needs to be classified, and hence the loss function can be written as shown in \autoref{ce_loss}:

-The first of them is a binary cross-entropy loss in the x-direction as shown below:
+The first of them is a binary cross-entropy loss in the x-direction as shown in \autoref{bce_x}:

-A similar binary cross-entropy loss term is also used in the y-direction.
-The total binary cross entropy loss term can be obtained by summing up the two individual terms as shown below:
+A similar binary cross-entropy loss term is also used in the y-direction as shown in \autoref{bce_y}:

+The total binary cross-entropy loss term can be obtained by summing up the two individual terms as shown in \autoref{total_ce_loss}:

-The problem with binary cross entropy loss is that it doesn't take into account the class imbalance as the background is the dominant class.
+The problem with binary cross-entropy loss is that it doesn't take into account the class imbalance, as the background is typically the dominant class in this case.
 This is one of the fundamental challenges in image segmentation problems.
-Dice Loss is robust to the aforementioned problem which is based on Dice Similarity Coefficient as defined using the equation below:
+Dice Loss is robust to the aforementioned problem, which is based on Dice Similarity Coefficient as defined in \autoref{dice_loss}:

-Hence, the total loss can be obtained which is a summation of the binary cross-entropy loss and dice loss which is used for training the model is shown below:
+Hence, the total loss can be obtained, which is a summation of the binary cross-entropy loss and dice loss, which is used for training the model, and is shown in \autoref{total_loss}:

-The loss function used for training the map discriminator can be represented as shown below:
+The loss function used for training the map discriminator can be represented as shown in \autoref{loss_map_discriminator}:

-The loss function used for training the point discriminator can be represented as shown below:
+The loss function used for training the point discriminator can be represented as shown in \autoref{loss_point_discriminator}:

-The mean square pixel-wise loss function is defined using the below equation:
+The mean square pixel-wise loss function is defined in \autoref{mse_loss}:

-Hence, the loss function used for training the generator can be represented as shown below:
+Hence, the loss function used for training the generator can be represented as in \autoref{total_generator_loss}: